Multi-zone trapped-ion qubit control in an integrated photonics QCCD device: Transport diagnosis via Doppler velocimetry

-We use this method to characterize the transport of one ion from Zone 1 to Zone 2 using a waveform with a total duration of about \SI{1}{\milli\second}, before and after including the couplers in the model.
-Figure~\ref{fig:charge_compensation}(a) shows the velocity profile measured before introducing compensation.
-We observe deviations from the expected trajectory (red solid line) and notice that the effect is particularly strong when the ion is moving directly over the couplers, as it experiences a transient confining potential causing an uncontrolled acceleration and a strong change in the trap frequency.
+With this method, we characterize the transport of one ion from Zone 1 to Zone 2 using a waveform with a total duration of about \SI{1}{\milli\second}, before and after including the coupler voltages in the model.
+The spectroscopy pulse has a duration of \SI{30}{\micro\second}, limited by the available laser power in the axial beam.
+Because of this, in these experiments we use a slower waveform to keep the probe time short compared to the acceleration timescale $|\pmb{v}| / (dv/dt)$, allowing us to measure quasi-instantaneously the velocity profile.
+Figure~\ref{fig:doppler}(b) shows the velocity profile measured before introducing compensation.
+We observe deviations from the expected trajectory (red solid line) and notice that the effect is particularly strong when the ion is moving near the couplers, as it experiences an uncontrolled acceleration caused by a transient potential.
+This can be observed as a spread in the spectroscopy signal, as the Doppler-shifted resonance frequency sweeps over different values within the time of the probe pulse.
 We then include compensation in the generation of the transport waveform, using for both zones the voltage set $\mathcal{V}_2$ which we measured in Zone 1.
 This is effective in removing the excitation observed at the beginning of transport close to Zone 1, but is not sufficient to avoid it in Zone 2.
 We then adjust the voltages in Zone 2 to suppress the residual excitation measured in the velocity profile.
+We do this by synthesizing multiple waveforms with different coupler voltages in Zone 2, and choosing the set where the velocity profile is closest to the intended trajectory.
+The number of possible voltage sets tested in this way is limited by the long time needed to complete the Doppler velocimetry measurement, and therefore the method described in \aref{sec:charge_compensation} is generally preferable.
 The final compensation voltages for Zone 2 are $\{\numlist{-3.14; -3.14; -3.62; -2.82}\}$~\unit{\volt}, which results in the trajectory shown in \aref{fig:doppler}(c).
 There remains an observable discrepancy between the expected trajectory and the data near the couplers in Zone 2, which is the loading zone.
 We think that compensation there is made harder by the frequent ion reloading, which affects the charging of the windows.
-This refined set of corrections is also used to compensate the faster transport waveform employed for the multizone operations described in \aref{sec:multizoneRamsey}.